Why Propane is Better Than Charcoal (Is It Cheaper)

 To make a conclusion

-In the end, it is up to your decision which fuel to use.
+In the end, it is up to you to decide which fuel to use.
 We just put together why propane is better than charcoal.
 The availability of the fuel you have will dictate which to use.
-We do encourage to use propane instead of charcoal whenever it is available.
+We do encourage to use of propane instead of charcoal whenever it is available.

 Propane is a popular fuel source for grilling, but it is not necessarily the perfect fuel for every situation.
 Propane has several advantages over other fuel sources, including its convenience, cleanliness, and efficiency.
 However, it also has some limitations and drawbacks that you should consider before choosing propane for your grilling needs.